To help make your experience more enjoyable, we ask that you follow a few guidelines:

 Escalators and an Elevator are available in the Culture Center.

-The floor plan and select brochures are available in large print and in Braille from the Guest Services desk.
+Large print and Braille versions of the museum floor plan and select brochures are available at the Guest Services desk.

 Guide dogs are welcome.